Chapter 8 Sampling and Inference

 andweb750

-Presidential votes cast in Alaska are not tallied at the county level (officially, Alaska does not use counties), so this data set includes the forty electoral districts that Alaska uses.↩︎
+Presidential votes cast in Alaska are not tallied at the county level (officially, Alaska does not use counties), so this data set includes the forty electoral districts that Alaska uses, instead of counties.↩︎

 You might look at this distribution and wonder how the average Biden share of the two-party vote could be roughly 34% when he captured 52% of the national two party vote.
 The answer, of course, is that Biden won where more people live while Trump tended to win in counties with many fewer voters.
 In fact, just over 94 million votes were cast in counties won by Biden, compared to just over 64 million votes in counties won by Trump.↩︎

-Of course there are other reasons to favor large samples, such as providing larger sub-samples for relatively small groups within the population, or in anticipation of missing information on some of the things being measured.↩︎
+Of course there reasons other than minimizing sampling error to favor large samples, such as providing larger sub-samples for relatively small groups within the population, or in anticipation of missing information on some of the things being measured.↩︎